jenkinsci/pipeline-model-definition-plugin/rfc/JENKINS-41334-parallel-stage-execution.md

 No changes should be needed in Blue Ocean visualization, since we will simply be using `parallel` branches with no nested `StageStep` executions.

+#### Revisions
+* Apr 13, 2017 - switched name in the syntax to `parallelStages` to prevent confusion with the existing `parallel` step, switched target release to 1.2.